danfuzz/samizdat/samex-naif/README.md

 Comment text is written using Markdown syntax, even when not marked `/**`.
 Code samples are delimited with triple-backticks (Github flavor).

-A general aim of commenting is to take a "DRY" attitude, with specification files being the ultimate "source of truth" and header files being more authoritative than (non-header) source files.
+A general aim of commenting is to take a "DRY" (Don't Repeat Yourself) attitude, with specification files being the ultimate "source of truth" and header files being more authoritative than (non-header) source files.
 Comments of the form `/* Documented in header. */` and `/* Documented in spec. */` are used liberally as an explicit indication that the so-marked item does in fact have documentation elsewhere.
 (That is, it is an unintentional oversight for an item to *not* have such a comment.)

 ### Macros